JohnHake/scratch/miscRvws/README.md

     systemProperty "robot-server.port", "8082"
 }
 ```
-Of course, you can have all in one project.
+Of course, you can have it all in one project.

 ### Create RemoteRobot
 In the UI test project: